One important key to success is self-confidence. An important key to self-confidence is preparation!

 - Always keep in mind what you can offer a company.
 How can they benefit by recruiting you?
-You applied for the job, why?

 - To answer with ease, write a draft pitch.
 You can then see what needs adding, adjusting and time yourself speaking at a normal pace.
 Once perfected learn it by heart.

 - Know your salary expectations!
 HR professionals talk in gross annual salary (including the 13th month).
 Discuss your package separately.
 Interviewers take notes, it is complicated to go back on what was said in the initial interview.

 - As a general rule sell yourself first, negotiate afterwards!
 Salary and advantages are important, however, your first interest should be the job (not salary, hours and home working)!
 Asking about salary and perks before being invited and putting too much emphasis on them is badly perceived.

 It takes a lot of time (references, tests, interviews) to send quality files to clients to increase your chances of securing an interview.
 Working on your interview skills will not only apply to the job for which you are being interviewed but will also apply to other future roles, internal or external!
 It’s very rewarding knowing you’ve done your very best !